Why is the sky blue?

-It’s a basic question, but I still don’t know: Why is the sky blue?
+It’s a basic question, but I still don’t know even though I see it almost every day: Why is the sky blue?

 It’s because “Mr Green Sky” wouldn’t have worked for ELO.

 Well, even though that’s true, that’s not the reason.
-As per usual, we turn to science for our answer.
+As per usual, we turn to science for our answer… after this video break.

 The sun acts as a black-body radiator (the glow of a body with no color of its own), and gives off what we humans perceive as white light — a color temperature of about 5,780 Kelvin, which is actually a bit to the reddish-pink side, but close enough for government work.